British Rail Class 320: Operations

 The units were originally intended to operate on the Argyle Line but, mainly because the platform monitors on the Argyle Line stations did not line up with the driver cabs, the units were initially restricted to the North Clyde Line, although they were occasionally used for VIP trips from the high-level platforms of Glasgow Central when they were the newest EMU stock in the SPT fleet.
 The problem was resolved in 2011 and the units began entering service to replace the final Class 334 units on the Argyle Line.
 From December 2016, Class 320s started to operate on the Cathcart/Newton lines from Glasgow Central High Level to replace a number of Class 314 units that were transferred to the Inverclyde Line.

 Like all SPT rolling stock of the period, the Class 320 was painted in the orange/black livery until 1997, when the carmine/cream livery was progressively phased in.
-Between 2002 and 2004, the Class 320 fleet was given an interior refurbishment, with new seat covers and flooring vinyl, improved interior lighting and electronic and audible destination information systems installed.
-The units were also given a revised SPT carmine and cream livery, the most noticeable difference being the passenger doors were all cream.

 In September 2008 the Scottish Government's agency Transport Scotland announced that all ScotRail trains would eventually be repainted in a new, blue livery with white Saltire markings on the carriage ends.
 Relivery of the fleet began in February 2011 when the units were taken for their refurbishment.

 Cascade and refurbishment

+Between 2002 and 2004, the Class 320 fleet was given an interior refurbishment, with new seat covers and flooring vinyl, improved interior lighting and electronic and audible destination information systems installed.
+The units were also given a revised SPT carmine and cream livery, the most noticeable difference being the passenger doors were all cream.

 In 2011, the Class 320 started to be used in the Argyle Line alongside the Class 318, as well as operating on the North Clyde Line alongside the Class 334.
-Although possible, as of 2021 they are not diagrammed to operate east of Airdrie.
+Although possible, as of 2024 they have not been diagrammed to operate east of Airdrie.

-All Class 320s were refurbished by Wabtec Doncaster between February 2011 and October 2013.
+All Class 320 units were refurbished again by Wabtec Doncaster between February 2011 and October 2013.
 The refurbishment work included: